Help Docs

 VPN Monitoring

 VPN monitoring is the process of tracking different connections, paths, and tunnels using various performance metrics to ensure that your private network is safe from intruders.
 Proper monitoring ensures that the data transferred through your network is encrypted and the rate of transmission and receipt is optimal.
-Monitoring an ISP bandwidth usage to ensure VPN connectivity is also important.
+Monitoring an ISP's bandwidth usage to ensure VPN connectivity is also important.
 Site24x7 with its device templates and performance counters provides comprehensive monitoring to stay on top of your VPN.

-• The device should be SNMP supported.
+• The device should support SNMP.

 System requirements